kalmarek/KnuthBendix.jl/docs/src/nc_groebner.md

-If we treat ``\mathbf{i}`` as an additional variable commuting with every ``(\sigma^a)_i``, then all of these rules equate one monomial to another and the computation of the normal form is therefore suitable for Knuth-Bendix completion!.
+If we treat ``\mathbf{i}`` as an additional variable commuting with every ``(\sigma^a)_i``, then all of these rules equate one monomial to another and the computation of the normal form is therefore suitable for Knuth-Bendix completion!
 Let's have a look how one could implement this.

 ```@meta
 CurrentModule = KnuthBendix